turbonomic/tbutil/docs/SUBCOMMANDS.md

 Altnatively, your can specify the password on the `import user` command line using the `-secret` option, or enter in interactively by using `-ask-secrets`.
 In both these cases, the password entered will override one held in the import file.

+The `-retain-secret` option specifies that if the user is an existing local one, the password will not be changed even if a different one is stored in the import file.

 The `-ask-secrets` and `-secret` options are only relevant for local users - they are ignored for LDAP/AD users.

 **See also:**